 The FAASTeam "teams up” with individuals and the aviation industry to create a unified effort against accidents and "tip" the safety culture in the right direction.

 A FAASTeam Member is anyone who makes a conscious effort to promote aviation safety and become part of the shift in safety culture.
 To become a member:

 - Sign-up at FAASafety.gov and take part in all it has to offer.

 - Pilots – participate in our new WINGS - Pilot Proficiency Program

 - Mechanics – participate in the new automated AMT Awards Program

-- Attend live FAASTeam seminars in your area
+- Attend live FAASTeam events in your area

 FAASTeam Industry Members